“The starry heavens above, the moral law within.“

 – epitaph of Immanuel Kant

 Nathalie Pozzi and Eric Zimmerman have cool jobs.
-Nathalie is an architect and Eric is an interactive game designer and professor at NYU.
+Nathalie is a designer and Italian-licensed architect and Eric is an interactive game designer and professor at NYU.
 When Eric contacted me to ask if I would shoot their interactive game at the Smithsonian American Art Museum on June 27 my answer was an emphatic yes.
 Eric did a good job of explaining what they were planning to do, but I still had no idea how this was going to manifest.
 This is the kind of job I love.

 After I had the experience of photographing this game installation, I was so impressed by the performance I asked Nathalie and Eric if they would do a Q&A. They kindly said yes, and here it is, along with some photographs from the event.